 Suppose towards a contradiction that $\max\{|U_0|, |U_1|\}<(1- \sqrt{\e})|U|$.
 Note that for each $\alpha\in \{0,1\}$, $|E^{\alpha}\cap K_2[U_{\alpha},W]|\geq (1-\e)|W||U_{\alpha}|$, so by standard arguments, there is $W_\alpha'\subseteq W$ of size at least $(1-\sqrt{\e})|W|$ such that for all $w\in W_{\alpha}$, $|N^{\alpha}(w)\cap U_{\alpha}|\geq (1-\sqrt{\e})|U_{\alpha}|$.
 Then $W''=W_0\cap W_1$ has size at least $(1-2\sqrt{\e})|W|$, and for all $w\in W''$,

 This implies that $W''\cap W'=\emptyset$.
 However, this is not possible since $|W'|\geq (1-\e)|W|$, $|W''|\geq (1-2\sqrt{\e})|W|$, and $\e<1/4$. \end{proof}

-The phenomenon described in Lemma \ref{lem:twosticks} shows up in many places, for example in model theory (see \cite[Lemma 2.8]{Pillay.1996}), and in graph theory (see \cite[Lemma 27]{Balogh.2000}).
+The phenomenon described in Lemma \ref{lem:twosticks} shows up in many places in model theory (see e.g. \cite[Lemma 2.8]{Pillay.1996}) and graph theory (see e.g. \cite[Lemma 27]{Balogh.2000}).
 An immediate corollary of Lemma \ref{lem:twosticks} is that between any two good sets in a graph, the density of edges is always close to $0$ or close to $1$.

 \begin{corollary}[A pair of good sets is homogeneous] For all $0<\e<1/4$ there is $n\geq 1$ such that the following holds.
 Suppose $G=(V,E)$ is a graph and $U,W\subseteq V$ each have size at least $n$.
 If $U$ and $W$ are both $\e$-good, then $|E\cap K_2[U,W]|/|K_2[U,W]|\in [0,2\e^{1/2})\cup (1-2\e^{1/2},1]$. \end{corollary}